Flow Cytometry Core

 During staffed hours, from 9AM-6PM, Monday-Friday, instruments are set up and quality-control checked so users can immediately begin to set up their experiments with confidence that the instruments are performing properly.
 For users who wish to use the instruments during unstaffed days (weekends and holidays), an additional training component is offered which includes startup, quality control, and more in-depth troubleshooting aspects.
 For these “super users”, the instruments can be used on a 24/7 basis.

 For users who do not plan on using the cell analyzers or sorters extensively, we also offer assisted instrument sessions during staffed hours.

 - Access to state-of-the-art flow cytometry, cell sorting, and image cytometry instrumentation

 - Self-service cell sorting

 - Operator-assisted cell analysis and sorting

 - Technical assistance and experimental support, including experimental panel design and data analysis

-- Access to supporting technology, including the Luminex-200 and QuantStudio 7 Flex real-time PCR systems
+- Access to supporting technology: Luminex-200, QuantStudio 7 Flex real-time PCR system, cell counting and basic imaging.

 We offer flow cytometry services held to the highest standards of rigor and reproducibility and are skilled in flow cytometric assays and sorting of a diverse range of cell and tissues types.

 Each sort performed in CSCI Flow Cytometry is configured to ensure the highest purity, recovery, and viability possible, and instrument setup is tailored to each unique cell type.
 Our active engagement in users’ experiments allows us to ensure the highest chance of success of each experiment.

 Access and Policies